 Over the last 60 years the program has grown with Speakers Bureaus being set up at Districts, Divisions, Areas and Clubs.
 There is even a Speakers Bureau specialty club.
 Last July, District 57, our district, decided to move forward with setting up a Speakers Bureau and appointed Gary McKinsey as the Chair.
-Gary wrote an article about D57 Speakers Bureau extending an invitation for interested members to join him in building this program.
+In the July 25 edition of this newsletter, Gary wrote an article about D57 Speakers Bureau extending an invitation for interested members to join him in building this program.

-This month a major milestone was achieved with the submission of a mockup of the Speakers Bureau webpage to Ed Cullen, D57 Public Relations Manager.
-The webpage will have the description of the Speakers Bureau program, membership criteria, the application form, speaker request form, and some frequently asked questions (FAQs).
+Last month a major milestone was achieved with the submission of a mockup of the Speakers Bureau webpage to Ed Cullen, D57 Public Relations Manager.
+The webpage will have the description of the Speakers Bureau program, membership criteria, the application form and some frequently asked questions (FAQs).
 Once the webpage is set up, D57 Toastmasters will be able to apply to be considered for membership in the Speakers Bureau.
-A huge thank you and recognition to Joann Bradley, Kavita Maheshwari, Abhishek Chaturvedi and Gary McKinsey for all their hard work in reaching this milestone.
+A huge thank you and recognition to Joann Bradley, Kavita Maheswari, Abhishek Chaturvedi and Gary McKinsey for all their hard work in reaching this milestone.

 Why Speakers Bureau?

-In our journey through the Toastmasters program, we concentrate on honing our speaking and presentation skills.
+In our journey through the Toastmasters program we concentrate on honing our speaking and presentation skills.
 To achieve our best potential we also need to practice these techniques a lot and with a variety of audiences.
-“Stage Time, Stage Time, Stage Time” is the popular mantra of Public Speaker Darren LaCroix, who is taking the stage at the upcoming D57 conference on May 1.
-LaCroix also mentions that just having Stage Time and becoming a great presenter is not enough.
+“Stage Time, Stage Time, Stage Time” is the popular mantra of Public Speaker Darren LaCroix.
+LaCroix who is taking the stage at the upcoming D57 conference on May 1, also mentions that just having Stage Time and becoming a great presenter is not enough.
 We need to go beyond that.
 We should strive to become accomplished powerful speakers and practice to speak in such a way that we are heard.
 (LaCroix.
 Toastmaster.
 January 2017:p21)

 D57 Speakers Bureau can help members get increased Stage Time and become accomplished speakers by identifying opportunities within Toastmasters and with outside community organizations.